StackExchange/so4t_interactions_report/README.md

 - Business: `python3 so4t_interactions.py --url "https://stackoverflowteams.com/c/TEAM-NAME" --token "YOUR_TOKEN"`
 - Enterprise: `python3 so4t_interactions.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY"`

-At the beginning of the script, a small Chrome window will appear, prompting you to log in to your instance of Stack Overflow Enterprise.
+At the beginning of the script, a small Chrome window will appear, prompting you to log in to your instance of Stack Internal (Enterprise).
 This is necessary to obtain data that is not currently available via the API.

 After logging in, the Chrome window will disappear, and the script will proceed in the terminal window.
-Creating a login session is necessary to gather additional data from Stack Overflow for Teams that are unavailable via the API.
+Creating a login session is necessary to gather additional data from Stack Internal that are unavailable via the API.

 The script can take several minutes to run.
 As it runs, it will update the terminal window with the tasks it performs.